porpita1342/Bacterial-Flagellar-Motors-Detection/README.md

 - Try to implement more methods of data augmentation.
 Currently we only have mixup, rotate, and flip.
 - Try to generate gaussian spheres as target rather than single coordinates to make use of the dense target block created.
 - Experiment with other architectures and methods of ensembling.
+- I should probably experiment with 3D Unet sometime since that is usually a great architecture for those type of tasks.
 <p align="center">
   <img src="images/Training_progress.png" width="700" alt="Model Architecture" />
 </p>